videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/features/leave-end-meeting.md

 slug: leave-end-meeting
 ---

-# Leave or End Meeting
+# Leave or End Meeting - Javascript

 Whenever participant wishes to end their communication in the meeting, they can simply leave the meeting.